geraldstanje/web_app/README.md

   * CREATE TABLE users (id UUID PRIMARY KEY, email CITEXT(200) UNIQUE, password TEXT NOT NULL);
   * CREATE TABLE images (id UUID PRIMARY KEY, user_id UUID REFERENCES users, url TEXT);
 3. Store/upload the images to a CDN server
+4. Add Search feature (the user should be able to search for his own albums)
 4. Improve error handling in webserver and postgres
 5. Add testcases for each package